plumed/install-plumed/README.md

           head ${{ steps.plumed.outputs.dependency_file }}
           plumed info --version
 ```
-In this case, after installing ccache we aslo force the creation of the ccache cache with `mkdir -p ~/.ccache/ccache`.
+In this case, after installing ccache we also force the creation of the ccache cache with `mkdir -p ~/.ccache/ccache`.
 This combined with
 ```yaml
 - uses: actions/cache@v4